A world heritage site by UNESCO is brutally attacked and destroyed

 Perhaps you do not know what having an area declared a UNESCO site means.
 A World Heritage Site is a special place on Mother Earth, that is deemed worthy of protection by the United Nations Educational, Scientific and Cultural Organization.

 This special place will have cultural, historical, scientific or another form of significance.
-Sometimes, more than one of these criteria are met and makes this place so special as to be legally protected by international treaties.
+Sometimes, more than one of these criteria is met and makes this place so special as to be legally protected by international treaties.

 Normally the people in the area of this special place are mighty proud of getting the title of a Heritage Site, as it will increase its fame and many people worldwide will want to come and visit.